livechat/chat.io-integrations/python/pizzabot_example/README.md

 * Download the [integration script](./pizzabot.py)

-* Create your own application in [developers console](https://console.chat.io/apps).
+* Create your own `Server-side app` in [developers console](https://console.chat.io/apps) and name it eg `PizzaBot`.
 Remember that you have to be logged in with the same account that you created a chat.io product license with (https://chat.io) to make your private server-side integration.

 * Set redirect URI to point the address where the integration script will listen on (eg `http://localhost:5000/token`)